 - Use VMware vSphere® vApp(s)™ to bundle and manage multiple interoperating virtual machines and software applications

 - Use VMware vSphere® vMotion® and VMware vSphere® Storage vMotion® to migrate virtual machines

 - Use VMware vSphere® Distributed Resource Scheduler™, VMware vSphere® High Availability, VMware vSphere® Fault Tolerance, VMware vSphere® Data Protection™, and VMware vSphere® Replication™ to optimize the performance of your vSphere virtual environment.

-- System administration experience on Microsoft Windows or Linux operating systems
+- System administration experience on Microsoft, Linux, and Solaris

 Virtual Instructed-Led Outline

 Module 2 Introduction to vSphere and the Software- Defined Data Center